MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 - MET150
 ---

-# Import files to generate questions-and-answers in Viva Engage communities
+# Use Answers Intelligent Importer to populate Engage communities with questions and answers

 Community admins can generate question-and-answer pairs by uploading informational documents in Viva Engage.
 The **Answers Intelligent Importer** uses AI to transform your static documents into dynamic interactive conversations, ensuring that your organization's valuable content is easy to retrieve and reuse.